What should runners do in training a week before half marathon races?

 Get plenty of sleep, rest and do your best to get your mind off of the race.
 It wastes precious mental energy worrying about the race the entire week.

-It is normal to feel a little nervous the night before or day of the race but do your best to get as much rest as possible.
+Furthermore, it is normal to feel a little nervous the night before or day of the race.
+That being said, do your best to get as much rest as possible.

 This is a tip I give to runners I coach.
 It is short enough that it won't build up any lactic acid and will remind your legs what they need to do come race day.